jing-interactive/AirTouch/README.md

 VisionTouch | 视触
 =========

-Multi touch system for Kinect V1 / V2 devices and Intel RealSense devices.
+Multi touch system for Kinect V1 & V2, Intel RealSense devices and OpenNI-compatible sensors.

 To build this project, you need: